aws/aws-cryptographic-material-providers-library/README.md

 Please **do not** create a public GitHub issue.

 ## Getting Started

+### Repository structure
+This repository is a top level repository which houses all source code in order to compile this library into different runtimes.

+This library is written in Dafny, a formally verifiable programming language that can be compiled into different runtimes.
+This library is currently **ONLY** supported in Java and .NET

 ### Required Prerequisites
 To use the AWS Cryptographic Material Providers Library for Java you must have: